 - The included projects are definitely not something a 2-4 year old can do alone.
 The activities requires parental help, from opening all the pieces to actual assembly.
 That said, it’s a great opportunity to do something together and explain/learn together!

-- I love that it’s a box of “consumables” – as in, part of the fun of the toy is putting it together and the other part is playing with it.
-It’s not just a plastic toy that arrives and makes sounds and lights up.
+- I love that it’s a box of “consumables” – as in, part of the fun of the toy is putting it together and the other part is playing with it, but it might also be stuff that you work your way through (like chalk or paint).
+It’s not just a plastic toy that arrives and makes sounds and lights up and then gets thrown in the corner.

 What KiwiCo does really well